ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    * For label 0, ead\_value = { 0 : access\_token }, where access_token is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.
    * For label 1, ead\_value = { 1 : session\_id }, where session_id is a CBOR byte string equal to the value of the "session\_id" field of the access token response from AS, see {{token-series}}.

-This EAD item, which is used in EAD\_3, is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).
+This EAD item, which is used in EAD\_3, is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must either process the access token or abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.
 When EDHOC is used with this profile, this EAD item is included in EAD_3, see {{m_3}}.

 Access tokens are transported in EAD fields only for the first access token of a token series, and not for the update of access rights, see {{update-access-rights-c-rs}}.

 ## EDHOC Session and OSCORE Security Context # {#edhoc-exec}

-In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol {{I-D.ietf-lake-edhoc}} with C as EDHOC Initiator and RS as EDHOC Responder.
+In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol {{RFC9528}} with C as EDHOC Initiator and RS as EDHOC Responder.
 When a new EDHOC session is established, previous EDHOC sessions associated with the same access token and the same pair (session_id, AUTH_CRED_C) are deleted, see {{m_3}}.
 The OSCORE Security Contexts derived from those EDHOC sessions are also deleted.

-As per {{Section A.2 of I-D.ietf-lake-edhoc}}, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
+As per {{Section A.2 of RFC9528}}, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
 RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as 2.04 (Changed) CoAP responses.
 C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field of the EDHOC\_Information in the access token response received from AS (see {{c-as}}), if present.

 In order to seamlessly run EDHOC, a client does not have to first upload to RS an access token whose scope explicitly indicates authorized access to the EDHOC resource.
 At the same time, RS has to ensure that attackers cannot perform requests on the EDHOC resource, other than sending EDHOC messages.
 Specifically, it SHOULD NOT be possible to perform anything else than POST on an EDHOC resource.

 ### EDHOC message\_1

-The processing of EDHOC message\_1 is specified in {{Section 5.2 of I-D.ietf-lake-edhoc}}.
+The processing of EDHOC message\_1 is specified in {{Section 5.2 of RFC9528}}.
 Additionally, the following applies:

 * The EDHOC method MUST be one of the EDHOC methods specified in the "methods" field (if present) in the EDHOC\_Information of the access token response to C.